Gov. McMaster talked big on defunding Planned Parenthood. But did he follow through?

-South Carolina Gov. Henry McMaster made good on a campaign promise Friday, when he announced he had vetoed nearly $16 million in family planning money in an effort to defund abortion clinics like Planned Parenthood.
+South Carolina Gov. Henry McMaster made good on a campaign promise Friday, when he announced he had vetoed nearly $16 million in health care services in an effort to defund abortion clinics like Planned Parenthood.

 "Taxpayer dollars must not directly or indirectly subsidize abortion providers like Planned Parenthood," McMaster told reporters Friday.